Lodge Review: Staying At The Rondo Retreat Lodge

 The Rondo Retreat Lodge also has a gift shop where all proceeds help support their community activities at Rondo Retreat Center.

-I enjoyed my stay at Rondo Retreat.
-This is one of the establishments where I really enjoyed my stay in 2019.
+This is one of the establishments where I really enjoyed my stay.
 The service was great and the place is so serene, quiet and refreshing.
 I noticed a lot of elderly visitors love to come here.
 This is not to say that the place is not for people of other ages.
 It’s a great place if you want to have some alone time, the place has no television, in the cottages and in the lounges.
 This gives you a lot of quiet time to reflect and if you love reading a good place to come and finish your book.
 It is also the best place for nature lovers as there are so many opportunities to see different kinds of bird species, flowers and trees.
 More of this is told in detail on my guide to Kakamega Forest.

 You May Also Like